I’m the first to admit I struggle with clutter.

 But you know what, I’m on this journey with some very clever people.
-You (of course!) and a few very smart fellow bloggers who are just trying to live a life with purpose and let go of pointless clutter.
+You (of course!) and a some smart bloggers and writers (especially this one – definitely the best place to start getting the clutter under control) who are trying to live a life with purpose and let go of pointless clutter.

 I absolutely love that it’s almost mainstream to talk about decluttering and living purposefully now, which is so important in this time of rampant consumerism and excessive waste.

-7 Genius Decluttering Tips for When The Struggle is Real
+15 Genius Decluttering Tips for When The Struggle is Real

 1. Everything in its place.

 This simple piece of advice was mind-blowing to me, probably because, like Carly, the author, I’m not naturally tidy and sometimes the mess is overwhelming.